If you've read my institutional bio on the main QKI site, you've got the formal version. This is the personal one.

 How I got here

-I didn't come up through coaching.
-I trained as a mechanical engineer first.
-The systems thinking from engineering is still how my brain works — I see programs as systems, businesses as systems, even client breakthroughs as predictable outputs of the right inputs at the right level.
-I left engineering eventually but the way it taught me to think never left.
+The systems thinking from engineering never left.
+It's still how my brain works.
+I see programs as systems, businesses as systems, even client breakthroughs as predictable outputs of the right inputs at the right level.

 The lines I keep coming back to